The Man That Was Used Up: Plot summary

 An unnamed narrator meets the famous Brevet Brigadier General John A. B. C. Smith, "one of the most remarkable men of the age" and a hero of "the late tremendous swamp-fight, away down South, with the Bugaboo and Kickapoo Indians."
 Smith is an impressive physical specimen at six feet tall with flowing black hair, "large and lustrous" eyes, powerful-looking shoulders, and other essentially perfect attributes.
 He is also known for his great speaking ability, often boasting of his triumphs and about the advancements of the age.

 The narrator wants to learn more about this heroic man.
 He finds that people do not seem to want to speak about the General when asked, only commenting on achievements of the "wonderfully inventive age" and how "horrid" the Native Americans whom the General had fought against had been.
-The narrator begins to believe there is some concealed secret he must uncover.
+Whenever anyone seems on the verge of revealing some great secret about Smith, a distraction occurs to end or sidetrack the conversation.
+The narrator becomes increasingly determined to discover all he can and eventually decides to speak directly to Smith.

-When he visits the General's home, he sees nothing but a strange bundle of items on the floor.
-The bundle, however, begins to speak.
-It is the General himself, and his servant begins to "assemble" him, piece by piece.
-Limbs are screwed on, a wig, glass eye and false teeth, and a tongue, until the man himself stands "whole".
-The General has lost more than battles, it seems: he was captured and severely mutilated by Native American warriors and now much of his body is composed of prostheses, which must be put in or on every morning and without which he cannot appear in public.
-The narrator now understands the General's secret — he "was the man that was used up."
+When he visits Smith's home, he finds an oddly shaped bundle on the floor that begins to speak.
+It is Smith himself, whose servant begins to "assemble" him as he converses with the narrator.
+Limbs and other body parts are attached one at a time, including a wig, a glass eye, and false teeth, until the man stands "whole" and ready to present himself in public.
+During his battles against the Native Americans, he was captured and severely mutilated; much of his body now consists of prostheses, which must be attached every morning and removed at night.
+The narrator now understands Smith's secret — he is "the man that was used up."